 The fifth character specifies whether the contrast material used in the imaging procedure is high or low osmolar, when applicable.
 The sixth character qualifier provides further detail as needed, such as unenhanced followed by enhanced.
-The seventh character is not specified in the imaging section, and always has the value None.
+The seventh character qualifier contains specific values as needed to further specify the objective of the imaging procedure, e.g., densitometry, or the approach used, e.g., intravascular.